nimble0/steno-stats/README.md

 ## translation_boundary_errors.py

-**usage**: translation_boundary_errors.py [-h] [-ht] [-sl STROKES_LIST] [-at]
+**usage**: translation_boundary_errors.py [-h] [-ht] [-ss STROKES_SEQUENCE] [-at]
+                                      [-p]
                                       dictionaries [dictionaries ...]

-Find potential word boundary errors in dictionaries.
+Find potential translation boundary errors in dictionaries.
 Outputs a JSON formatted dictionary of stroke sequences and a list of their potential translation boundary errors to standard out.
+This can be slow to run, consider using the --progress option.

 **positional arguments**:
 * *dictionaries*        dictionary file paths